KaylorBen/nixcord/README.md

 look through available plugins and options.
 A list of all available options is available [here](docs/INDEX.md).

+## Documentation

+Nixcord now includes comprehensive auto-generated documentation!
+You can:
+- Build the HTML documentation: `nix build .#docs-html`
+- View the documentation: `nix run .#docs`
+- Export options as JSON: `nix build .#docs-json`

+The documentation includes all configuration options with types, defaults, and descriptions automatically extracted from the source code.

 ## Special Thanks

 Special Thanks to [Vencord](https://github.com/Vendicated/Vencord),